 Inactive Backup Chain of a Backup Job

-Once a new full backup file is created and the offload session is being executed, Veeam Backup & Replication collects all the restore points (full and incremental) that were created prior to the latest active full, and prepares them to be moved to the object storage repository, as described in Moving Inactive Backup Chains to Object Storage.
+Once a new full backup file is created and the offload session is being executed, Veeam Backup & Replication collects all the restore points (full and incremental) that were created prior to the latest active full, verifies that they belong to an inactive chain, and prepares them to be moved to the capacity extent.
+This process is called detect.
+For more information, see Moving Inactive Backup Chains to Capacity Tier.

 Consider the following examples: